jonlju95/Vending-Machine-Old/README.md

-# EVXJUH19-3
+# Vending-Machine-Old
 Vending machine program.

-Allows the user to input a specific amount to buy products.
+Allows the user to input a specific amount to buy products, then decide if they want to use bought products or not.

+My third program from my education.
+Update can be found at https://github.com/crazvik/Vending-Machine